ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
 You should launch the Paint application, switch to the pencil tool and launch the **MouseClick.au3** script.
 You will see a black dot at the x=250 and y=300 coordinates.
 The **ColorPix** application that have been mentioned in the [Tools](tools.md) section will help you to check the coordinate corectness.
 The [**MouseClick**](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function have been used in the example.
-You can specify as function parameters which mouse button will be clicked, coordinates of the click action, count of clicks and mouse movement speed.
+You can specify these function parameters:

+1. Which mouse button will be clicked.
+2. Coordinates of the click action.
+3. Count of clicks.
+5. Mouse movement speed to the specified coordinates.

 The [**mouse_event**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646260%28v=vs.85%29.aspx) Windows API function is used by **MouseClick**.

-Now it is time to consider the coordinate systems that is used by AutoIt functions.
+Now it is time to consider the coordinate systems that is used by AutoIt mouse functions.
 Three modes to specify mouse coordinates are available in the AutoIt:

 1. Relative coordinates to the active window.
 2. Absolute screen coordinates.
 This mode is used by default.